Cee-Jay0900/KILOMINILOXIDE-Destructive/README.md

 # KILOMINILOXIDE-Destructive
-My first gdi virus i am proud of.FOR EDUCATIONAL AND ENTERTAINMENT PURPOSES ONLY
+My first gdi virus i am proud of.
+# FOR EDUCATIONAL AND ENTERTAINMENT PURPOSES ONLY